Viewing Party: Synopsis

 Michael Scott becomes frustrated when Kevin Malone refers to Gabe Lewis as his boss.
 Erin Hannon and Gabe invite the office to Gabe's house for a Glee viewing party.
-Dwight Schrute and Angela Martin plan to have sex during the party for fulfillment of their contract.
 When the show starts, Michael and Gabe get into an argument over how high the volume should be.
-After taking turns raising and lowering the volume, Michael retreats to Gabe's bedroom, hoping that his employees will follow him there.
-Meanwhile, Pam Halpert has been having a hard time with getting her daughter Cece to go to sleep at night, so Dwight picks her up to try to calm her down.
-Pam is stunned that Cece becomes completely quiet in Dwight's hands.
-Dwight explains that Schrutes are raised by the youngest children, so he has "been raising children since [he] was a baby."
+Michael retreats to Gabe's bedroom, hoping that his employees will follow him there.
+Meanwhile, Pam Halpert has been having a hard time with getting her daughter Cece to go to sleep at night, so Dwight Schrute picks her up, and she becomes quiet.

 Jim Halpert changes the channel from the Glee episode so he can check sports scores.
-Oscar Martinez asks Jim to change the channel back to Glee, but discovers that Erin had neglected to record the episode.
+Oscar Martinez asks Jim to change the channel back to Glee, but discovers that Erin neglected to record the episode.
 To avoid his co-workers' anger, Jim goes into the bedroom to see Dwight holding a sleeping Cece.
 Angela comes in and demands that Dwight meet her outside for sex.
-Determined to put an end to Cece's "reverse cycling", Pam persuades Dwight to stay with the baby under the condition that Jim feeds Dwight pizza and beer while Pam goes outside to tell Angela that Dwight cannot see her.
+Determined to end Cece's "reverse cycling", Pam persuades Dwight to stay with the baby under the condition that Jim feeds Dwight pizza and beer while Pam goes outside to tell Angela that Dwight cannot see her.